romantomjak/env-vault/README.md

 env-vault create prod.env
 ```

-Running the command above will prompt for a new password and then open your favorite $EDITOR to input the environment variables.
-Let's add something for the `POSTGRES_PASSWORD` secret now:
+Running the command above will prompt for a new password and then open your favorite `$EDITOR` to input the environment variables.
+Let's add the `POSTGRES_PASSWORD` secret now:

 ```ini
 POSTGRES_PASSWORD=passwordformyproject
 ```

-Save the file and close your editor. env-vault will encrypt the plain text using AES256-GCM symmetrical encryption for safe storage.
+Save the file and close your editor. env-vault will encrypt the plain text using AES256-GCM symmetrical encryption.

 ### docker-compose